jimz011/homekit-infused/docs/installation.md

 - Copy the `/themes/` folder to the root of your setup
 - Copy `ui-lovelace.yaml` file to the root of your setup
 - Copy the `/packages/` folder to the root of your setup
-- Copy the `/global_config/` folder to the root of your setup
+- Copy the `/user_content/` folder to the root of your setup
-- Copy the `/www/images/` folder to your own `/www/` folder
+- Copy the `/www/` folder to the root of your setup
 - Add the following line to your `configuration.yaml` file
 ```
 homeassistant: